Rothes/ESU/README.md

 Locales are supported, and will provide messages based on client locale.

+Custom color scheme feature, allowing your players to choose a theme they like!

 ### (Working in Progress)
-This plugin is still in the conceptual design stage.
+Though this plugin already has some modules for use, it is still in the conceptual design stage.

 We hope that this plugin will use the latest and best technology to facilitate the development.